-And back comes the report.
-At the top is a summary of the protein ratios.
-In this example, the method asks for ratios to 114, but you have total flexibility.
-You can edit the quantitation method to report two pairs, e.g. 115/114 and 117/116, or something more complex, like ratios to the sum of all four channels.
+Which ratios are displayed and how they are named is specified in the quantitation method.
+You could edit the method to report different pairs, e.g. 115/114 and 117/116, or something more complex, like ratios to the sum of all four channels.
 Note that you can't do this if you are using our public web site, because this is a shared resource, so you don't have access to the configuration editor.